Contact:

 Safety and construction sequence

 Lifting operations require suitable slings, tested lifting points, exclusion zones, and clear communication.
 During installation, no one should work under suspended loads.
 When grouting, skin protection, splash protection, and workplace order are important.
 For demolition or adjustment work with hydraulic equipment, additional protective measures apply: depressurize lines before changing tools, ensure secure bearing of components, prohibit blasting and torch cutting in explosion-hazard areas, and provide dust and noise protection.
 Careful sequence planning reduces risks and avoids downtime.
+Exposure to respirable crystalline silica during cutting or breaking must be controlled with extraction and wet methods, supplemented by appropriate PPE and monitoring.

 Typical sources of error and how to avoid them